Germany: Siemens/Alstom deal could increase competitiveness

-MUNICH (Reuters) - German Economy Minister Peter Altmaier said on Monday that the aim of a planned merger of Alstom (ALSO.PA) and Siemens’ (SIEGn.DE) rail businesses was to increase competitiveness, adding that this goal was achievable.
+MUNICH, Jan 21 (Reuters) - German Economy Minister Peter Altmaier said on Monday that the aim of a planned merger of Alstom and Siemens’ rail businesses was to increase competitiveness, adding that this goal was achievable.

 Altmaier said he had already spoken to European Competition Commissioner Margrethe Vestager about the deal and the process on the possible merger was in a decisive phase.